hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 ## Introduction

-A Python virtual environment (`venv` for short) is a way to create an isolated Python environment.
+A Python virtual environment (venv for short) is a tool to create an isolated Python workspace with its own dependencies.
-You can install additional Python packages in a virtual environment without affecting the system Python installation.
+Within this isolated environment, you can install additional Python packages without affecting the system-wide Python installation.
-Because a normal user cannot install packages globally, venv's are a way to install packages without needing root access.
+Because a normal user cannot install packages globally, using a virtual environment allows you to install packages locally without needing administrator privileges.
-This is useful when you need to use a package that is not available as a module on the HPC cluster.
+This is especially useful when you need to use a package that is not available as a module on the HPC cluster.

 ## Creating a Python virtual environment